 The county administration office also selected a demographics firm for the commission that is under fire among Democrats as well.
 The company, the National Demographics Corporation, reportedly has a reputation as a pro-Republican firm.
-The head of the firm allegedly was caught falsifying data in North Carolina.

 To view the redistricting commission’s new contract with Churchwell White LLP, click here.

 Every day, the staff of the Santa Barbara Independent works hard to sort out truth from rumor and keep you informed of what’s happening across the entire Santa Barbara community.
 Now there’s a way to directly enable these efforts.
 Support the Independent by making a direct contribution or with a subscription to Indy+.